Dalas121/Heir_2_The_Throne/README.md

 - Drakes: orange

 //--------------------
+// CHARACTER INTERACTIONS
+//--------------------
+- in each scenario, please include 0-2 interactions between Konrad and his companions, at suitable moments
+- if the preferred companions aren't present, fall back to firing a "say_companion_interaction" event so we can follow some global companion storylines too
+	- please set $scenario_number beforehand (e.g. "s14"), in case that matters for the global companion storylines
+	- "say_companion_interaction" will be implemented via macros in _main.cfg and unified_characters.cfg (probably by Dalas)
+	- the first 3 scenarios (Exodus/Blackwater/Pearls) need at least 1 "say_companion_interaction", so we can foreshadow Delfador's departure
+Example:
+[if] {HAVE_UNIT id=Moremirmu} {THEN(
+	[message]
+		speaker=Moremirmu
+		message=_"Undead are bad.
+I'm a holy guy.
+Let's beat these undead who are attacking."
+	[/message]
+	[message]
+		speaker=Konrad
+		message=_"Yeah let's do it."
+	[/message]
+)}
+[elseif] {HAVE_UNIT id=Delfador} {THEN(
+	[message]
+		speaker=Konrad
+		message=_"Delfador what shall we do?."
+	[/message]
+	[message]
+		speaker=Moremirmu
+		message=_"I shall blast these undead with scary lighting!"
+	[/message]
+)} [/elseif]
+{ELSE(
+	{VARIABLE scenario_number s14}
+	{FIRE_EVENT say_companion_interaction}
+	{CLEAR_VARIABLE scenario_number}
+)}

+//--------------------
 // OTHER
 //--------------------
 - if your scenario has a time limit, please include at least a basic "time over" cutscene as well as "we're running out of time" dialogue some turns beforehand
 	- instead of using `name=time over`, trigger this event on `side 1 turn {SCENARIO_TURN_LIMIT} end`, so that we don't waste the player's time when they've already lost
 - please include an achievement in every scenario!
 Could be a difficult challenge, a hint towards some content the player might miss, or anything else.
+- please avoid giving the player non-loyal companions.
+This is partially a style thing, partially to give players fewer "I'll reload if this unit dies" units, and partially to keep the overworld rewards preview simpler

 //########################################################